Easy Cable Socks – free pattern and tutorial

 Now all you need to do is make a second sock and your pair of Easy Cable Socks is finished!

-This sock pattern is free and will always remain so, but if you have enjoyed using it and would like to make a donation to future projects, it will be gratefully received!
+This sock pattern and tutorial is free and will always remain so, but if you have enjoyed using it and would like to buy me a brew, it will be much appreciated!
 You can find the donation button on the sidebar on the left hand side.
 Thank you! xx